Healthy snacks for your growing teenagers!

 - Whole wheat English muffin with pizza sauce, veggies, and mozzarella cheese.
 While these taste best baked and toasty, my teenager just puts it in the microwave to warm it up.
 Whatever makes him happy.

 - Baked corn chips with bean dip.
-We love the bean dip that has black eyed peas, avocado, and tomatoes!
+We also love the bean dip that has black eyed peas, avocado, and tomatoes!
 While my kids will literally eat it by the spoonful, adding some pita crisps or chips makes it a little more filling.